 Arbitration: This may be easier to manage in arbitration.

-- Court: Court lists are busy – there is a risk of last minute cancellation of your date or going part-heard (you have to come back some months later).
+- Court: Court lists are busy – there is a risk of a last minute cancellation of your date or going part-heard (you have to come back some months later).

 Arbitration: We have never heard of an arbitration being delayed/going late/ involving delays such as these.